On the complex structure of Yang-Mills theory: Introduction

 In~\cite{Horak:2020eng} a \textit{spectral} functional approach has been put forward, that utilises generalised spectral representations of correlation functions.
 This approach has been exemplified at the example of \textit{spectral} DSEs in a $\phi^4$-theory.
 Moreover, consistent spectral renormalisation procedures have been constructed, which allow for a gauge-consistent regularisation in gauge theories.
 This framework has been used in~\cite{Horak:2021pfr} for the computation of the ghost spectral function in Yang-Mills theory.
 The latter result has been obtained from the spectral DSE of the ghost two-point function in Yang-Mills theory, using reconstruction results from \cite{Cyrol:2018xeq} for the gluon spectral function as an input.
 Both works are based on the standard K{\"a}ll{\'e}n-Lehmann (KL) representation of propagators or their dressing functions.
 In particular, \cite{Horak:2021pfr} confirms the existence of the KL spectral representation for the ghost subject to one for the gluon, in the approximation used.

-In the present, work we extend these analyses to the coupled set of spectral DSEs for the ghost and gluon propagators in Yang-Mills theory.
-Its numerical solution provides self-consistent results for ghost and gluon spectral functions.
-Apart from the numerical results, the spectral set-up allows us to unravel much of the intricate spectral structure of the Yang-Mills two-point functions.
+In the present work, we extend these analyses to the coupled set of spectral DSEs for the ghost and gluon propagators in Yang-Mills theory.
+Its numerical solution provides self-consistent results for ghost and gluon spectral functions, which we obtain while allowing for small violations of the respective spectral representations.
+Apart from the numerical results, the spectral set-up allows us to unravel much of the intricate spectral structure of the Yang-Mills two-point functions in a fully analytic fashion.
 In summary, the present work serves a two-fold purpose: First, the results presented here constitute an important step towards full self-consistent functional resolution of timelike correlation functions which gives the access to the interesting scattering and resonance physics in QCD mentioned above.
 Second of all, both the numerical and the analytic results on the complex structure of ghost and gluon propagators provide non-trivial constraints for spectral reconstructions as well as direct computation of timelike propagators in Yang-Mills theory and QCD.
 Importantly, these constraints can be used to qualitatively improve the systematic error of these computations.

 A first application of the latter structural results is the re-evaluation of the systematic error of existing computations.
 The results have the potential of significantly reducing the systematic uncertainties: In recent years, ghost and gluon spectral functions in Yang-Mills theory and QCD have been reconstructed from numerical data of Euclidean ghost and gluon propagators, see e.g.~\cite{Haas:2013hpa, Dudal:2013yva, Cyrol:2018xeq, Binosi:2019ecz, Dudal:2019gvn, Horak:2021syv}.
 Direct computations have also been put forward, either perturbatively, e.g.~\cite{Siringo:2016jrc, Hayashi:2020few}, with non-perturbative analytically continued DSEs~\cite{Strauss:2012dg, Fischer:2020xnb}, or in a spectral approach~\cite{Sauli:2020dmx, Horak:2021pfr}.
-While these direct computations unravel highly interesting structures, they are still inconclusive.
+While these direct computations unravel interesting structures, they are still inconclusive.